 Frequently Asked Questions (FAQs)

-Facing the Future is a Seattle-based national educational nonprofit organization whose mission is to create tools for educators that challenge students to develop critical thinking skills, build global awareness and engage in positive solutions for a sustainable future.
+Facing the Future is an international leader whose mission is to create tools for educators that equip and motivate students to develop critical thinking skills, build global awareness, and engage in positive solutions for a sustainable future.
 To accomplish this, we develop core subject and interdisciplinary curriculum that highly engages students, promotes critical thinking, motivates students to get involved in their communities, and introduces them to the complex global issues of our time.
 We also provide professional development for classroom teachers and consulting for schools and districts.
 Visit Our Approach to learn more about our work.

 What types of resources does Facing the Future offer?

 Facing the Future offers a wide variety of curriculum resources for use in K-12 classrooms.
 In some cases our curriculum is also appropriate for colleges of education, community college courses and undergraduate teaching.
 Our resources are designed to highly engage even the most reluctant learner, while at the same time introducing students to critical global issues and the skills required for success in the 21st Century.
 Facing the Future resources include both interdisciplinary and subject-specific materials.

 For what grade levels are Facing the Future resources designed?

 Facing the Future materials are available for K-12 teachers, teachers in colleges of education, and for some community college and undergraduate classes.
 Browse our curriculum by grade level and subject in our online store or search for grade appropriate lessons with our curriculum finder.

 Who uses Facing the Future resources and how do they use them?